fapplin/rp2040-pico-command-line-interpreter/README.md

 This is a work in progress.
 This project assumes that you are using the C/C++ SDK for the Pico.
 I am using VS Code on Manjaro Linux.
 I compile my code on an attached Raspberry Pi Zero (where the SDK is installed and my project code lives).

 I wanted to create a command line interpreter for the Raspberry Pi Pico (rp2040) with the idea that a programmer could simply add code into a couple "C" source files, recompile, and the programmer would be able to run those commands in a pseudo shell like environment.
+The idea could be used to create your own REPL if you wanted.

 As an example, suppose I wanted to test several routines that I wrote to use different sensors.
 Instead of having several programs, I could have just one and use commands to execute them.
 If I wanted to blink an LED on a certain pin, I could run a command like the following from the command line interpreter:
 ```